 In all its many variations, this sliced citrus tastes like the real treat it is, slightly tart, slightly sweet.
 The first inspiration came from Simply Recipes.
 We found Elise’s recipe a tad spare, so started adding little bits of taste and texture contrast, just stuff we had on hand.
 The first night we added chocolate shavings, whoa, what a night!
 I especially like toasted pistachios on grapefruit.

-WHAT IS ORANGE FLOWER WATER (also called ORANGE BLOSSOM WATER)?
-Close your eyes and imagine water perfumed with fresh orange blossoms, fruity and fresh, sweet and seductive.
+Now close your eyes – yes, again! – and imagine water perfumed with fresh orange blossoms, fruity and fresh, sweet and seductive.
 That’s the essence of the clear liquid called “orange blossom water”.
 It is traditional in Middle Eastern cooking and French and Mediterranean desserts.

 Time to table: 70 minutes